 We expect that remote education (including remote teaching and independent work) will take pupils broadly the following number of hours each day:

-Early Years Foundation Stage Up to 3 hours following the suggestions on the yeargroup website pages.
-All Y1-2 children Approximately 3 hours.
-This will include a maths, English and foundation subject lesson, as well as time for daily practice of key skills.
-Children should spend half an hour reading, and should also spend time on Education City practicing key skills and as directed by their teacher.
+All Y3-Y6 children 3 Hours.
+This will include a maths,

+English and foundation subject task, as

+well as daily practice of key skills.

+Children should spend half an hour

+reading, and should also spend time on